 After one spouse or the other files for divorce, there's a “discovery period” during which you and your spouse gather evidence and information to help you make all the decisions you'll need to make to complete the divorce.
 Discovery includes obtaining documents (such as mortgage documents, bank records and the like), depositions (cross-examinations of individuals with information relevant to the case), and other information gathering methods.

 You should make a concerted effort to settle your divorce case without going to trial.
-In fact, many counties require to you attend a mediation to try to settle your case before you’re allowed to have a trial on your case.
+In fact, many counties require to you attend a mediation to try to settle your case before you're allowed to have a trial on your case.
 Your mediation is essentially a settlement conference with an impartial mediator who helps the two sides come to an agreement.
 More than 90% of divorce cases settle before trial.
-In case your divorce case doesn’t settle, however, you’ll want to be sure to hire an attorney with trial experience that can present your case before a judge or jury.
-If you’re considering divorce, schedule a consultation with a highly experienced attorney now.
+In case your divorce case doesn't settle, however, you'll want to be sure to hire an attorney with trial experience that can present your case before a judge or jury.
+If you're considering divorce, schedule a consultation with a highly experienced attorney at our law firm now.

 If you have more questions, don't hesitate to contact us and schedule a consultation.